SIBarcodeNetwork/ReadtheDocsMaster/Docs/gb_upload_sub_portal.rst

 The GenBank Submission Portal on the NCBI website must be used to submit metazoan (multicellular) mtCOI and/or any rRNA sequences (such as 18S, 16S, 23S, 28S, ITS, etc.), as GenBank no longer supports submissions of these markers through the Geneious Prime GenBank Submission plugin.
 This plugin can still  be used to submit all other markers.
 See :ref:`GBplugin-link` for a detailed step by step of how to use the plugin.

-To demonstrate GenBank submission via the Submission Portal, a batch of ITS fungal barcodes will be used as an example.
+To demonstrate GenBank submission via the Submission Portal, a batch of COX1 Diptera barcodes will be used as an example.

 Navigate to the NCBI Submission Portal: https://submit.ncbi.nlm.nih.gov/